-PRINCIPAL/MANAGER - John Christopher
+PRINCIPAL/MANAGER - J Young

-- The policies and procedures adopted by the Governing Body/Directors are fully implemented, and followed by all staff - Sufficient resources and time are allocated to enable the designated person and other staff to discharge their responsibilities - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies.
+- Ensures that the policies and procedures adopted by the Local Committee of the Board / Trust Board are fully implemented, and followed by all staff - Allocates sufficient resources and time are allocated to enable the designated person and other staff to discharge their responsibilities - Enables all staff and volunteers to feel able to raise concerns about poor or unsafe practice in regard to children, and addresses such concerns sensitively and effectively in a timely manner in accordance with agreed whistle blowing policies - Will be the point of contact and respond to any allegations against staff including low level concerns.

-DESIGNATED SENIOR PERSON - T. McErlean
+DESIGNATED SENIOR PERSON - T McErlean - to be read in conjunction with Annex C of KCSIE

-- Takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) - Refers cases of suspected abuse or allegations to the relevant investigating agencies - Acts as a source of support, advice and expertise within the educational establishment - Liaises with Principal/Manager to inform him/her of any issues and ongoing investigations and ensure there is always cover for this role under Section 47 of the Children's' Act 1989 - Keeps detailed accurate written records - Ensures that this policy is updated and reviewed annually, and work with the Governing Body regarding this - Recognises how to identify signs of abuse and when it is appropriate to make a referral - Has a working knowledge of how the LSCB operate, the conduct of a child protection case conference and be able to attend and contribute to these - Ensures that all staff have access to and understand the academy/nursery's child protection policy - The Designated Safeguarding Lead undertakes effective Local authority training (in addition to basic child protection training) and this is refreshed every two years.
-In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) via safeguarding e-briefings etc - Ensures that all staff have induction training - Obtains access to resources and attend any relevant or refresher training courses at least every two years - Liaises with the named Governors for Safeguarding and Child Protection - The Designated Safeguarding Lead (or a deputy) should always be available (during academy/nursery hours) for staff in the academy/nursery to discuss any safeguarding concerns. (availability via phone and or Skype or other such mediums is acceptable) - If the DSL is not available, staff should speak to a member of the SLT and/or take advice from local children's social care - A member of SLT is always available via telephone for all out of hours/out of term activities.
+Takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) during school hours

+- Refers cases of suspected abuse or allegations to the relevant investigating agencies - Acts as a source of support, advice and expertise within the educational establishment - Liaises with Principal/Manager to inform him/her of any issues and ongoing investigations and ensure there is always cover for this role under Section 47 of the Children's' Act 1989 - Keeps detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping - Ensures that this policy is updated and reviewed annually, and work with the Local Committee of the Board regarding this - Recognises how to identify signs of abuse and when it is appropriate to make a referral - Has a working knowledge of how the LSCB operate, the conduct of a child protection case conference and be able to attend and contribute to these - Ensures that all staff have access to and understand the academy/nursery's safeguarding policy - The Designated Safeguarding Lead undertakes effective Local authority training (in addition to basic child protection training) and this is refreshed every two years.
+In addition to this formal training, their knowledge and skills are updated at regular intervals (at least annually) via safeguarding e-briefings etc - Ensures that all staff have induction training - Obtains access to resources and attend any relevant or refresher training courses at least every two years - Liaises with the named Governors for Safeguarding - The Designated Safeguarding Lead (or a deputy) should always be available (during academy/nursery hours) for staff in the academy/nursery to discuss any safeguarding concerns. (availability via phone and or Skype or other such mediums is acceptable) - If the DSL is not available, staff should speak to a member of the SLT and/or take advice from local children's social care - A member of SLT is always available via telephone for all out of hours/out of term activities.

-DEPUTY DESIGNATED SAFEGUARDING LEADS (M Craddock, C Dowden, J Young, B Sale)
+DEPUTY DESIGNATED SAFEGUARDING LEADS (M Craddock, J Young, C Dowden, B Sale)

-- All deputies should be trained to the same standard as the Designated Safeguarding Lead - Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Lead; this lead responsibility should not be delegated.
+- All deputies should be trained to the same standard as the Designated Safeguarding Lead - Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains with the Designated Safeguarding Lead; this lead responsibility should not be delegated.